What Can Students Upload?

 Files, links, text (rubric assessment only), pictures, videos, YouTube, audio, Google Drive, and OneDrive

-➡️ The image you see above appears in many different areas of Otus; when a student adds an attachment to rubric assessments, blogs, their bookshelf, or portfolio, this is the image they will see.
+The image you see above appears in many different areas of Otus.
+When a student adds an attachment to rubric assessments, blogs, bookshelf, or portfolio, this is the image they will see.

 Where/How Can Students Upload?

-💡 Tip from the Otus Team - You can use assessments to collect student work and not add it to the gradebook, so don't let the word assessment deter you!
+💡 Tip: You can use assessments to collect student work and not add it to the gradebook, so don't let the word assessment deter you!

 Advanced Assessment